Kebarko/StringReplaceWithI/README.md

 Result:

 > The Institute of Electrical and Electronics Engineers (`IEEE10`) is a global organization dedicated to advancing technology for the benefit of humanity. `IEEE12` publishes numerous journals and conferences where researchers present their latest findings.
 Whether it's in the field of robotics, telecommunications, or renewable energy, `IEEE14` plays a pivotal role in shaping the future of technology.
-Joining IEEE16 provides access to a vast network of professionals and resources, fostering innovation and collaboration.
+Joining `IEEE16` provides access to a vast network of professionals and resources, fostering innovation and collaboration.
 With `IEEE18`'s standards guiding technological development, the world moves towards a more connected and efficient future.

 ## License

-MIT
+This project is licensed under the MIT License.